Pacific Coliseum: Esports

 The Pacific Coliseum hosted the League of Legends Championship Series Spring 2017 North American Finals on April 22 and 23, 2017, where Team SoloMid retained its NALCS title against Cloud9 in a five-game series.
 Usually hosted in Santa Monica, California, it was the second consecutive time that a North American LCS final was held in Canada, after Toronto hosted the Summer 2016 final.

-On 27 June to 12 July 2025, the Coliseum will host the 2025 Mid-Season Invitational, which will be Canada's first hosting of a League of Legends international competition.
+From 27 June to 12 July 2025, the Coliseum hosted the 2025 Mid-Season Invitational, which was Canada's first hosting of a League of Legends international competition.

+Superdogs

+During the Pacific National Exhibition fair, a show with dogs called "The Superdogs" is held.
+During the show, dogs participate in all sorts of competition: dancing, running or jumping.